 If you decide to receive care from a doctor or clinic in a foreign country, and that doctor or clinic doesn’t have a provider account, and won’t apply for one, you may have to pay that doctor for the care.

-If the care is later approved by L&I, they will reimburse you at Washington’s L&I fee schedule rate.
-If there is a difference, you may have to absorb the difference between your doctor’s medical charges and what L&I pays.
+If the care is later approved by L&I, they should reimburse you at Washington’s L&I fee schedule rate.